 6.11.
-Monitoring and Evaluation
+Monitoring and evaluation

 - 1. The effectiveness of implemented mitigation measures and controls must be monitored through periodic and documented audits and inspections. - 2.
 Monitoring programs must be implemented where it is possible that the residual noise or vibration after noise mitigation and controls, will result in infrastructure damage, public nuisance, port user or public complaints, direct impacts on marine fauna or a notable change in noise or vibration compared to baseline. - 3.
-Any measure of noise or test of a noise source for the purposes of compliance with the Noise Regulations must be made in accordance with the Noise Measurement Procedures Manual [Ref.9]. - 4.
+Any measure of noise or test of a noise source for the purposes of compliance with the Noise Regulations must be made in accordance with the Noise Measurement Procedures Manual [Ref.3]. - 4.
 All instruments used for measuring and monitoring noise and vibration must be fit for the purpose, in good working order and calibrated on a regular basis according to manufacturer's instructions, but at least every two (2) years.

 6.12.
-Event & Action Management
+Event and action management

-- 1. All environmental hazards or incidents arising from nuisance noise or vibration must be reported to the relevant TasPorts' Operations Supervisor and logged in the TasPorts' Incident Management System - (IMS).
-Such hazards or incidents may include, but are not limited to: - i. noise or vibration related complaints; - ii. vibration related damage to port infrastructure or assets; - iii. exceeding the set monitoring criteria for noise and/or vibration; and - iv. insufficient implementation of mitigation measures and controls identified in this Standard. - 2.
+- 1. All environmental hazards or incidents arising from nuisance noise or vibration must be reported to the relevant TasPorts' Operations Supervisor and logged in the TasPorts' Incident Management System (IMS).
+Such hazards or incidents may include, but are not limited to: - i. noise or vibration related complaints;

+- ii. vibration related damage to port infrastructure or assets; - iii. exceeding the set monitoring criteria for noise and/or vibration; and - iv. insufficient implementation of mitigation measures and controls identified in this Standard. - 2.
 Corrective and preventative actions arising from environmental hazards, incidents or monitoring programs will be tracked in the TasPorts' IMS. - 3.
-All complaints shall be managed in accordance with TasPorts' Managing Complaints Procedure [Ref.12], including, but are not limited to the following steps: - i. review activities to determine source of the complaint; - ii. where the source of noise and/or vibration are attributed to TasPorts' Facilities, implement an improvement action which may include: - modifying the operation of source plant and equipment e.g. at lower engine speeds; - temporarily shutting down the loudest pieces of plant and equipment; - o concentrating noisy activities furthest from the source of complaint; or - rescheduling noise-generating activities; - iii. undertake an investigation into further noise and / or vibration reduction measures; and - iv. implement preventative actions prior to undertaking similar activities in the future.
+All complaints shall be managed in accordance with TasPorts' HSE Incident investigation procedure [Ref.18], including, but are not limited to the following steps: - i. review activities to determine source of the complaint; - ii. where the source of noise and/or vibration are attributed to TasPorts' Facilities, implement an improvement action which may include: - o modifying the operation of source plant and equipment e.g. at lower engine speeds; - o temporarily shutting down the loudest pieces of plant and equipment; - o concentrating noisy activities furthest from the source of complaint; or - o rescheduling noise-generating activities; - iii. undertake an investigation into further noise and / or vibration reduction measures; and - iv. implement preventative actions prior to undertaking similar activities in the future - v. communicating with the complainant to confirm actions taken.